The Purpose of Student Conduct

 - Must be in good academic and student conduct standing with the university.

 University Conduct Board members will become knowledgeable with the University's policies and procedures, converse with other faculty, staff and/or student Board members, and determine the allegations of misconduct and the appropriate sanctions.
 This decision might include suspension and expulsion.
 As a Board member, you will receive continual training and will grow in this leadership position.
 Most Board members choose to continue their service for the duration of their academic career, which is contingent upon meeting the expectations for the position.

-The Office of Student Conduct is no longer accepting applications at this time.
+The Office of Student Conduct is not accepting applications at this time.